Strength Training Tips for Women Over 40

 4. Adjust the Intensity for Your Goals

 For women over 40, consistency and progression are key.
 Start with weights that challenge you but allow you to complete 8–12 repetitions with proper form.
-Gradually increase the resistance every 2–4 weeks as you get stronger.
+Gradually increase the resistance every 2–4 weeks as you get stronger.5.
+Don’t Skip Rest Days

 A strong core improves balance, posture, and stability, making everyday activities easier.
-Include exercises like:
+Include exercises like:- Planks: Strengthen your entire core.

 - Russian Twists: Improve oblique strength.